Andrews, North Carolina: Late 20th century to present

+In the mid-1970s, the Andrews dump was closed and covered over after the opening of the countywide landfill.
+The Andrews Town Pool was built in 1974.
 In 1976, the West End Plaza shopping center opened on the west side of town on Main Street.
 A second shopping center, named the Andrews Town Centre, opened in 1990.
 A four-lane highway was built between Andrews and Murphy around 1977.
 This new highway was opened in 1979, with its previous alignment through town becoming US 19 Business.
 Andrews' chamber of commerce was established in May 1985.
 Bus service to Andrews ended in the 1980s.
 A 10-mile, 12-inch water line was built to connect Andrews and Murphy's water systems in 1999.
 The interconnect agreement expired in 2022.
 Andrews did not charge churches for city water until 1999.
 Andrews' city limits expanded in June 2000.

 The town's annual Spring Fling celebration got its start in 2009.
+Andrews' annual Christmas on Main event began around 2013.
 In 2018-2019, the town hosted the last Possum Drop in North Carolina.
+Since 2018, Andrews has been designated as a Federal Opportunity Zone, which means it's an economically distressed area qualifying for extra tax benefits.
 The Cherokee County Fair has been held annually at Andrews Recreation Park since 2022.
 Andrews' weekly farmers market began in 2024.
 In late 2024, Andrews' leaders unanimously repealed a law that banned weapons on town property, including the pool, library, and police department.
 Town leaders in 2025 approved a "social district" allowing the open carry of alcoholic beverages in certain parts of the downtown area.
 As of 2025, Andrews operates the only rest area and public swimming pool in Cherokee County.
+In early 2026, 86,000 chickens were killed in an overnight poultry farm fire in Andrews.
+No humans were injured.